 Because your sales engineer will support and potentially manage sales reps, you should look for someone with business leadership and experience.
 Although this prior experience is important, you should still plan to provide on-the-job training and opportunities to gain product knowledge.

-To attract top talent, make sure to craft your job description in a way that sets your company apart from competing listings.
-To do this, highlight the company culture, working environment, and any other benefits you bring to the table for new hires.
+To attract top talent, make sure to craft your job description in a way that sets your company apart from competing listings and job postings.
+To do this, highlight the company culture, working environment, and any other benefits you bring to the table for new hires (e.g. average salary is higher than the common sales engineer salary).

 It’s also important to match how you pay your sales engineers with how you compensate your sales representatives to keep sales incentives aligned.